yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 > One will not read a book unless it's borrowed<!--more-->.

 That's a quote from an essay written by Mei Yuan (袁枚), a Chinese poet from a few centuries ago.
 I remember the pain of having to recite the whole piece, as it was part of my literature curriculum during junior high.
-While I'd definitely forgotten most of them, this well-known first sentence that still rings a bell today.
+While I'd definitely forgotten most of the essay, this well-known first sentence that still rings a bell today.
 It is so true though - I have quite a few books I bought years ago that are still collecting dusts in my bookshelf, awaiting a *right* time for me to read.

 Long story short, I figured that if a book has a return date then it's probably a good thing - I'd be forced to timebox the reading.
 Granted, extensions are allowed; local libraries here are just too kind to even impose any overdue penalities, but I do want to honor the timelines and would hate to inconvenience library staff and people on the waiting list.
 So there you go, another book crossed off the reading list!